AdobeDocs/federated-audience-composition.it-IT/help/start/faq.md

 +++È possibile eliminare un pubblico caricato personalizzato?

-No, nella versione corrente non è possibile eliminare i tipi di pubblico caricati personalizzati. <!--that are not used in downstream activation directly in Audience Portal by simply selecting delete from the actions menu.
+No, nella versione corrente non è possibile eliminare i tipi di pubblico personalizzati caricati. <!--that are not used in downstream activation directly in Audience Portal by simply selecting delete from the actions menu.
 Learn more in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/faq#how-do-i-put-an-audience-in-the-deleted-state){target="_blank"}.-->

 +++